It's the life-giving substance we all rely upon, but the natural enemy of the electronic devices propping up modern society.

 Yes, water and phones are not the kind of winning couple deserving of a tabloid nickname.
 This is a big problem when, for example, one drops their expensive smartphone in the toilet.

-If this happens to you though, don’t panic; with some quck action it is possible to dry out a water damaged phone and get it working again.
+If this happens to you though, don’t panic; with some quick action, it is possible to dry out a water damaged phone and get it working again.

-(By the way, while we’re referring mainly to phones here these tips apply to any electronic device so will also help if it's your iPad that's gone for a swim.
-Though the more complex they are, the less likely it is they can be saved.)
+(By the way, while we’re referring mainly to phones here these tips apply to any electronic device so will also help if it's your iPad or mobile dongle that's gone for a swim.)

 1. Remove it from the water as quickly as possible.